 Having started his career at West Ham, Lampard went on to win three Premier Leagues, four FA Cups, two League Cups, the Champions League and the Europa League with Chelsea before spending a season at Manchester City and then finishing his career in MLS with New York City.

-He told us about his career highlights, regrets, future plans and thoughts on Antonio Conte as part of a more extensive interview, but we couldn’t help but ask who he felt were the best players he took to the field with during a career that spanned more than 20 years.
+He told us about his career highlights, regrets and future plans as part of a more extensive interview, but we couldn’t help but ask who he felt were the best players he took to the field with during a career that spanned more than 20 years.

 “First and foremost they are great footballers, but they are also winners and that is what sets them apart from most players.